SHACL: Property shapes

 A property shape describes characteristics of graph nodes that can be reached via a specific path.
 A path can be a single predicate (property) or a chain of predicates.
 A property shape must always specify a path.
 This is done by using sh:path predicate.

 One can think of property shapes that use simple paths as describing values of certain properties e.g., values of an age property or values of a works for property.

 Complex paths can specify a combination of different predicates in a chain, including the inverse direction, alternative predicates and transitive chains.

 Property shapes can be defined as part of a node shape.
 In this case, a node shape points to property shapes using sh:property predicate.
 Property shapes can also be "stand-alone" i.e., completely independent from any node shapes.

 Node shapes

 A node shape describes characteristics of specific graph nodes irrespective of how you get to them.
 It can, for example, be said that certain graph nodes must be literals or a URIs, etc. It is common to include property shapes into a node shape, effectively defining values of many different properties of a node.

 For example, a node shape for an employee may incorporate property shapes for age and works for properties.

 Constraints

-A constraint is a way to describe different characteristics of values.
-A shape will contain one or more constraint declarations.
+A constraint is a way to describe characteristics of values.
+A shape contains one or more constraint declarations.
 SHACL provides many pre-built constraint types.
 For example, sh:datatype is used to describe the type of literal values e.g., if they are strings or integers or dates. sh:minCount is used to describe the minimum required number of values. sh:length is used to describe the number of characters for a value.